metis-data/metis-book/docs/Monitoring/the_metis_agent/prerequisites_pg.md

 For effective monitoring, it's recommended to grant the Metis agent specific permissions by creating a dedicated user.
 This ensures the agent operates with the minimum privileges required for its tasks, enhancing both security and performance.

+> **Note for non-RDS users**: If you are not using Amazon RDS, you will need to manually install the HypoPG extension.
+This extension is not mandatory but is crucial for the Metis index recommendation system.
+Follow the instructions in the official HypoPG documentation: [HypoPG Installation Guide](https://github.com/HypoPG/hypopg#installation)

 ## Steps to Set Up and Validate the Metis Agent

 ### 1. Create a new user